Slow Cooker Asian Chicken

 PIN the Slow Cooker Asian Chicken to try it later.

-This Slow Cooker Asian Chicken recipe was partly inspired by thinking about how take-out Chinese food often comes with broccoli, and we loved this slow cooker meal.
-It was a simple enough idea, slightly spicy Asian chicken cooked in the slow cooker and then served over steamed broccoli in a bowl, but it took Kara and I a few different tries to come up with a version we thought was a winner.
+Slow Cooker Asian Chicken is a recipe that was partly inspired by thinking about how take-out Chinese food often comes with broccoli.
+The idea was slightly spicy Asian chicken cooked in the slow cooker and then served over steamed broccoli in a bowl.
+But it took Kara and I a few different tries to come up with a version we thought was a winner.

-The keeper version uses Polaner Sugar-Free Apricot Preserves with Fiber (affiliate link), and that was the lowest carb type of sugar-free apricot preserves we found.
-The sugar-free preserves have some carbs, but this brand has lots of fiber, and for sure this is lower in carbs than takeout Asian chicken that’s loaded with sugar.
+The keeper version uses Sugar-Free Apricot Preserves, and we used the lowest carb apricot preserves we found.
+The finished chicken does have some carbs, but for sure this is lower in carbs than takeout Asian chicken that’s loaded with sugar.

-Kara tested this out on her kids the day we made, and even though we thought it was slightly spicy, she reported back that the kids gobbled it up.
-You can use less Chili Garlic Sauce (affiliate link) if you’re making this for kids.
+Kara did try this out on her kids the day we made it.
+And even though we thought it was slightly spicy, she reported back that the kids gobbled it up.
+You could use less Chili Garlic Sauce if you’re making this for kids.
+But I bet most families are going to love this dinner idea; I hope you try it soon!

 What ingredients do you need for this recipe?